+We used the same initialization and optimization method to infer the hyper-parameters of the considered kernels, the latter amounts to minimize the NLML with respect to parameters chosen to construct the kernel, plus the noise hyper-parameters.
+Once the hyper-parameters are optimised, computing the predictive posterior involves the standard GP procedure with the joint covariances of the corresponding baseline kernel.

-We compare MOCSM with existing MOGP methods, namely SM-LMC, CSM, MOSM, on an artificial dataset and three real world datasets.
-First, we show the ability of MOCSM in modeling nonlinear correlated outputs simultaneously by considering a mixed signal sampled from a Gaussian distribution, its integral, and its derivative.
-Next, we use MOCSM for prediction tasks on a real world problem with three sensor array datasets \footnote{http://slb.nu/slbanalys/historiska-data-luft/} related to climate change and air pollution monitoring: temperature evolution, sliding mean ozone concentration, and global radiation extrapolation.
-As performance metric we consider mean absolute error ${\mathrm {MAE} ={{\sum _{i=1}^{n}\left|y_{i}-\tilde{y}_{i}\right|}/{n}}}$.
-We implemented the model in Tensorflow \cite{Abadi2016c} and GPflow \cite{Matthews2017} for its scalability and automatic differentiation routines.
+We compare MOCSM with existing MOGP methods, namely SM-LMC, CSM, MOSM, on an artificial dataset and on multiple real world datasets.
+First, we show the ability of MOCSM in modeling correlated outputs simultaneously by considering a mixed signal sampled from a Gaussian distribution, its integral, and its derivative.
+Next, we use MOCSM for prediction tasks on real world problems with two benchmark datasets and three sensor array datasets \footnote{http://slb.nu/slbanalys/historiska-data-luft/} related to climate change and air pollution monitoring: temperature evolution, sliding mean ozone concentration, and global radiation extrapolation.
+For the artificial dataset and three sensor array datasets, we set $Q=10$ in MOCSM, MOSM, CSM, SM-LMC.
+Since these sensor datasets are positive signal, in theory GP could not be applied to this type of data.
+However in practice the support of the GP for strictly positive data often will not have any significant mass for negative values.
+Therefore we consider this (and other) examples as practical real-life applications of GP's.
+As performance metric we consider the mean absolute error ${\mathrm {MAE} ={{\sum _{i=1}^{n}\left|y_{i}-\tilde{y}_{i}\right|}/{n}}}$.
+We implemented the model in Tensorflow \cite{Abadi2016c} and GPflow \cite{Matthews2017} because of its scalability and automatic differentiation routines.